Teodoro Esteban López Calderón

-Teodoro Esteban López Calderón (born 3 May 1954) is a Spanish Navy Admiral General who serves as the 12th and current Chief of the Defence Staff of the Spanish Armed Forces since 27 January 2021.
+Teodoro Esteban López Calderón (born 3 May 1954) is a Spanish Navy officer who is serving as the 12th and current Chief of the Defence Staff of the Spanish Armed Forces since 27 January 2021.
 Previously, he served as Admiral Chief of Staff of the Navy from 2017 and 2021.

 Biography

 López Calderón was born in 1954 in the city of Cartagena and joined the Spanish Navy after graduating at the Escuela Naval Militar in 1973.
 He is a specialist in electronics, tactics and weapons systems.
 He also completed various courses locally and abroad, such as the Senior Course at the NATO Defense College, the Navy General Staff Course, Electronics Expert courses, and the Tactical Action Office course.